wolfvictorOSI/Edge-Data-Store-Docs/V1/CommandLine/EdgeCmd utility.md

     sudo apt install ./EdgeCmd_linux-arm64.deb
     ```

     A validation check for prerequisites will be completed.

+2. After the check for prerequisites succeeds, you are prompted with the option to change the default port (5590).

-If the Linux OS is up to date, the install will succeed.
+    If the Linux OS is up to date, the install will succeed and the EdgeCmd utility will be running on your device.

-2. If the install fails, run the following commands from the terminal window and try the install again:
+3. If the install fails, run the following commands from the terminal window and try the install again:

     ```bash
     sudo apt update
     sudo apt upgrade
     ```

-    After the check for prerequisites succeeds, you will be prompted if you want to change the default port (5590).

-    The install will complete and the EdgeCmd utility will be running on your device.